UTA-Advanced-Detector-Technologies/how_to_use_github/README.md

       ```
    - Merge the changes into your current branch.
 If you are on the branch where you want to merge the changes, use:
       ```bash
-      git merge origin/main
+      git merge origin/<branchname>
       ```
-        Replace main with the name of the branch you are merging from if it’s different.
+        Replace <branchname> with the name of the branch you are merging from.
 If there are any merge conflicts, Git will notify you here.
 You'll need to resolve those conflicts in your files and then stage the resolved files.
    - Commit the merge if it happens automatically or if you had to resolve conflicts:
       ```bash
       git commit -m "Merge updates from remote branch"
       ```
    - Push your changes to the remote repo:
      ```bash
-     git push origin main
+     git push origin <branchname>
      ```

-#